 Got a swede and don’t know what to do with it?
 Try this delicious recipe for maple roasted swede with cumin.
-Suitable for vegans.
+It's a wonderful side dish that makes the best of seasonal produce and goes well with many dishes.
+Plus it's suitable for vegans.

 What is swede?